-Values Description The figure's resources.
-You can enter your resource names either with just first names or full names, with or without spaces or underscores, and Curio ignores case when A comma searching, so all of these would work: george, separated george_browning, George Browning, GeorgeBrowning. list of Note that resources must already exist and will not be resources added dynamically.
+Meta Output Values Description The figure's resources.
+You can enter your resource names @resources(George, Greg) either with just first names or full names, with or without spaces or underscores, and Curio ignores case when A comma searching, so all of these would work: george, separated george_browning, George Browning, GeorgeBrowning. list of Note that resources must already exist and will not be resources added dynamically.
 You can also enable tag parsing for @- signed tags like @George @Greg.
 However note that no spaces are allowed in a name so concatenate or use an underscore.
-A comma separated list of